Flow reorganization and transport enhancement in two-dimensional horizontal convection near a density extremum: Results and discussion

-In this paper, we will discuss the $\text{I}_{{l}}$ and $\text{IV}_{{u}}$.
-In regime I, both the global kinetic dissipation and thermal dissipation are dominated by the boundary layer, while in regime IV, these dissipative effects are governed by the bulk region.
-Here, the subscript ``$l$" denotes (relatively) lower $Pr$, and the opposite ``$u$" stands for (relatively) upper $Pr$.
+In thermal convection, scaling relations for global dissipation rates are central to predicting transport properties \citep{ahlers2009heat}.
+Building on the preceding analysis, we show that a nonlinear equation of state modifies the scaling of the global kinetic energy dissipation $\langle\varepsilon_{u}\rangle$, especially when the characteristic plume height approaches the domain size.
+We therefore incorporate the modified closure (\cref{epsUnew}) into the GL framework~\citep{grossmann2000scaling} to derive scaling predictions for $Nu$ and $Re$, and validate them against the DNS data.

-For all types of considered HC, since $\Phi_b=0$ and $\Phi_{i1}$ only contributes to $\gamma_2$, the amplitude of $\hat{z}$ in $\Phi_{i2}$ determines whether $\gamma_1\neq 0$.
-The NOB-SHC is a unique case with density extremum, where the flow generates mixed plumes at the center of the cavity, driving the endwall plumes to the order of $H$, as illustrated in Fig.\ref{schematic}(c).
-As the flow evolves towards turbulent state, the mixed plume structure disperses throughout the entire cavity volume.
-Therefore, in NOB-SHC there is $\hat{z}\sim 1$ and $\gamma_1\sim 1$.
-In contrast, there is $\hat{z}\sim \lambda_\theta$ in NOB-CHC since mixed plumes driving endwall plumes are absent (Fig.\ref{schematic}(d)), and there is $\nabla(db/d\theta)=0$ in OB-HC, both resulting in $\gamma_1=0$.
-To unify the different scalings caused by the differences in $\Phi_b$, NOB effect and $\hat{z}$, we write
+Following the regime classification of the GL theory, this study focuses on regimes $\text{I}_{l}$ and $\text{IV}_{u}$.
+In regime I, both the global kinetic and thermal energy dissipations are dominated by the boundary layers, whereas in regime IV, these dissipative processes are governed by the bulk flow.
+The subscripts `$l$' and `$u$' denote the relatively lower and upper $Pr$, respectively.
+To facilitate the scaling analysis, the globally averaged dissipation rates defined in \cref{varepsilon_ut} are decomposed into their respective boundary layer (BL) and bulk contributions.
+Specifically, the scaling laws governing regimes $\text{I}_{l}$ and $\text{IV}_{u}$ are expressed as follows: